codezapper/PythonCodeExercises/SearchPlayer/README.md

+# This is just a test for github projects

 # SearchPlayer

 The purpose of this project is to provide a "power user" kind of interface for a desktop music player.